camerahub/camerahub/docs/INSTALL-KUBERNETES.md

 # Installing with Kubernetes

-_Note: these instructions are a work in progress_

 Running CameraHub with Kubernetes is a powerful but complex choice if you want to run CameraHub in the cloud, at scale.

 This guide assumes you already have a Kubernetes cluster available.